 Amortization of improvements is provided for by the straight-line method over the term of the lease or the assets' estimated useful lives, whichever is shorter.
-Licenses and rights arising from acquisitions are amortized by the straight-line method over periods ranging from 3 to 20 years.
+Licenses and rights, customer relationships and non compete agreements are being amortized by the straight-line method over periods ranging from 3 to 20 years and amortization expense is reflected throughout operating expenses.